 As an undergraduate, I read Theology at Oxford and trained for Ministry in the Baptist denomination at Regent’s Park.
 Since then, I have been Director of Programmes for the Churches’ Response to Humanitarian Disasters and Refugee Concerns at the World Council of Churches in Geneva (1988-99), and Deputy General Secretary of the Baptist Union of Great Britain (1999-2004).
 In 2012, I took a PhD from the University of Birmingham, with a thesis entitled ‘Local Congregations responding to Violence’.
+I previously served as Chaplain & Tutorial Fellow at Regent’s Park College from 2006 until my retirement in 2020.

 Selected Quote